5 Reasons to visit Broome in July!

 The chances of finding a spot for yourself on Broome’s world famous Cable Beach are better than average.

-This stunning curve of sand so white it hurts your eyes stretches for 22 km so despite the Australian winter tourist season influx of travellers jostling for position at the cafe above, there’s more than enough room on the sand below.
+This stunning curve of sand so white it hurts your eyes stretches for 22 km (13.7 miles) so despite the Australian winter tourist season’s increased number of travellers at the cafe above, there’s more than enough room on the sand below.

-But if even the sight of other tourists on the beach is too much, go for absolute solitude just a few kilometres north, through the laid back community of Coconut Wells and over the dunes to the beach.
+If other tourists on the beach is too much for you, go for absolute solitude just a few kilometres north, through the laid-back community of Coconut Wells and over the dunes to the beach.

 There’s a Dune Buggy track or two.
 And a couple of people WAAAAAY further down the beach.
 And a few shags* on a rock.